PolicyCraft: Supporting Collaborative and Participatory Policy Design through Case-Grounded Deliberation: Discussion

 \section{Discussion}

-While communities and organizations often rely on policies for governance, it is crucial that these policies meet the values and needs of impacted groups and are considered to be legitimate by them.
+It is crucial that community policies reflect the values and needs of the communities they impact, and that they are viewed as legitimate by community members.
 In this paper, we present PolicyCraft, a system that supports communities in collaboratively proposing, critiquing, and revising policies through discussion and voting on cases.
 We conducted a field study across two university courses to understand how people use PolicyCraft in practice.
-Overall, we found that students using PolicyCraft reached greater consensus and developed better-supported course policies, compared with those using a baseline system (Section~\ref{sec:result_1}).
-We also found that students using PolicyCraft found it easier to understand each other’s perspectives, and were more motivated to iterate on policies based on cases shared and discussed by others (Section~\ref{sec:result_2}).
+Overall, we found that students using PolicyCraft reached greater consensus and developed course policies with greater community support, compared with those using a baseline system (Section~\ref{sec:result_1}).
+Students using PolicyCraft found it easier to understand each other’s perspectives, and were more likely to iterate on policies based on concrete cases shared and discussed by others (Section~\ref{sec:result_2}).
 Finally, we present external views on the differences between policies developed with PolicyCraft and those created with the baseline system (Section~\ref{sec:result_3}).
-In this section, we discuss future directions for HCI systems to support collaborative and participatory policy design.